redkite-labs/redkitecms-docs/book/themes-management.rst

 .. image:: //bundles/redkitelabswebsite/media/manual/themes/themes-1.jpg
     :class: img-responsive

-The themes panel is divided in two columns, on the left there is rendered the theme in use and on the right column there are displayed all the available themes.
+The themes panel is divided into two columns.
+On the left there is rendered the theme in use and on the right column there are displayed all the available themes.